patrycjapetryk/shwrm-celebrate-womens-day/README.md

 # Celebrate Women's Day #shwrm

 Landing Page for Showroom.pl, an online fashion marketplace.
-It was built using Vanilla JS, SCSS, and Vite.
+It was built using Vanilla JS and Vite.

 - **Online version**: [Open live demo](https://shwrm-celebrate-womens-day.netlify.app)